How to Hang Lights for Christmas

-When it’s time to deck the halls, the quickest way to share the holiday cheer is by hanging Christmas lights.
+When it’s time to deck the halls, the quickest way to share the holiday cheer is by installing Christmas lights.
 This guide will teach you how to hang Christmas lights and help you determine how many you may need to decorate your home.
-You'll also learn how to pick the type of light that’s best for you, and the best way to hang Christmas lights to get the job done safely and efficiently.
+You'll also learn how to pick the right type of light, and the best way to hang Christmas lights to get the job done safely and efficiently.

 Types of Christmas Lights